-As operator, the Company has routinely contracted in its name for goods and services with vendors in connection with its operation of the Hoactzin properties.
+As designated operator, the Company has routinely contracted in its name for goods and services with vendors in connection with its operation of the Hoactzin properties.
 In practice, Hoactzin pays directly these invoices for goods and services that are contracted in the Company's name.
 During late 2009 and early 2010, Hoactzin undertook several significant operations, for which the Company contracted in the ordinary course.
 As a result of the operations performed in late 2009 and early 2010, Hoactzin currently has past due balances to several vendors, a portion of which are included on the Company's balance sheet.
-Payables related to these and ongoing operations remained outstanding at March 31, 2012 and December 31, 2011 in the amounts of \$0.236 million and \$0.265 million, respectively.
-The Company has recorded the Hoactzin-related payables and the corresponding receivable from Hoactzin as of March 31, 2012 and December 31, 2011 in its Consolidated Balance Sheets under "Accounts payable - other" and "Accounts receivable - related party".
+Payables related to these and ongoing operations remained outstanding at September 30, 2012 and December 31, 2011 in the amounts of \$0.238 million and \$0.265 million, respectively.
+The Company has recorded the Hoactzin-related payables and the corresponding receivable from Hoactzin as of September 30, 2012 and December 31, 2011 in its Consolidated Balance Sheets under "Accounts payable - other" and "Accounts receivable - related party".
+During the quarter ended September 30, 2012, Hoactzin has not made payments to reduce these past due balances.
+Based on these circumstances, the Company has elected to establish an allowance for the \$0.238 million that was outstanding at September 30, 2012.
+This allowance was recorded in its Consolidated Balance Sheets under "Accounts receivable - related party" and in its Consolidated Statements of Operations in "General and administrative".
 No Tengasco funds have been advanced by Tengasco to pay any obligations of Hoactzin.
-No borrowing capability of Tengasco has been used by the Company in connection with its obligations under the Management Agreement.
+No borrowing capability of Tengasco has been used by the Company in connection with its obligations under the Management Agreement, except for those funds used to collateralize the appeal bond with RLI Insurance Company.
 The Management Agreement terminates at the earlier of the date of sale, if any, by Hoactzin of its managed properties, or December 2012.